1.0 Who We Are

 - Serves as the arbiter between the regional safety teams to foster collaboration and coordination across safety initiatives as well as the sharing of final outputs.

-VAST includes two advisers who advise on all aspects of the team.
-There are also two general groups—the regional safety teams and the global VTOL safety stakeholders.
-Liaisons from these groups bring ideas, content, suggestions, and proposals from their organizations to the two advisers and the VAST Steering Committee.
+VAST includes two advisors who advise on all aspects of the team.
+VAST members may include representatives from a diverse mix of global aviation safety stakeholders, including regional aviation safety teams, authorities, and industry associations.
+Liaisons from these groups bring ideas, content, suggestions, and proposals from their organizations to the two advisors and the VAST Steering Committee.

 VAST maintains various working groups to collect, analyze, distribute, and promote integrated aviation safety data and safety programs.
-The steering committee comprises one adviser, the co-chairs of the working groups, an adviser-assigned administrative support person, and a communications support person.
+The steering committee comprises one advisor, the cochairs of the working groups, an advisor-assigned administrative support person, and a communications support person.
 (See Appendix C for the VAST Organizational Chart.)

 The principles for participation in VAST are contained in Appendix A.

-VAST has two advisers, one representing the industry–operator community and one representing the regional safety teams (see Appendix B).
-The VAST advisers should exhibit the ability to:
+VAST has two advisors, one representing the industry–operator community and one representing the safety authorities. (see Appendix B).
+The VAST advisors should exhibit the ability to:

-- Advocate on behalf of the VAST members by establishing and maintaining relationships with all levels of vertical flight stakeholders (from the executive level to the working level)
+- Advocate on behalf of the VAST members by establishing and maintaining relationships with all levels of vertical aviation stakeholders (from the executive level to the working level)

-- Understand past challenges to improving vertical flight safety and offer constructive solutions to overcoming these challenges to implement working group data, recommendations, and safety programs
+- Understand past challenges to improving vertical aviation safety and offer constructive solutions to overcoming these challenges to implement working group data, recommendations, and safety programs

 - Arbitrate conflicts and make decisions on all aspects of VAST’s program, including the final determination on working group recommendations.

 The VAST Steering Committee has two support positions—administrative support and communications support.
-These positions are assigned by the advisers.
+These positions are assigned by the advisors.

 The VAST Steering Committee coordinates work between the team’s working groups.
 The committee compiles and integrates the ideas, content, suggestions, and proposals from the VAST liaisons and routes them to the appropriate working group for disposition.
 The committee also recommends projects for the Special Projects Working Group.

-The steering committee comprises VAST’s working group co-chairs, the administrative and communications support personnel, and one of the team advisers.
+The steering committee comprises VAST’s working group co-chairs, the administrative and communications support personnel, and the advisors.
 Steering committee members designate two co-leads (normally, one from the industry stakeholders and one from the safety authorities) to support compliance with this charter.
+Steering committee voting members are the working group co-chairs and the advisors.

 Working groups are staffed by members of the regional safety teams or other global VTOL safety stakeholders to collect, analyze, distribute, and promote integrated aviation safety data and safety programs.
 Each working group will be managed by two co-chairs, normally one from the industry stakeholders and one from the aviation authorities.
 Working group co-chairs facilitate activities of working groups and project teams.
 Working groups also make recommendations on the distribution of data, information, safety, and safety programs.
-The groups may be formed or dissolved to accommodate vertical flight safety needs.
 A list and description of the working groups are contained in Appendix D.

-VAST holds four types of meetings, according to the participating group:
+VAST holds four types of meetings, according to the participating group.
+The frequency of meetings noted may be modified as needed to facilitate ongoing activities.

-- Adviser meetings: VAST adviser meetings will occur quarterly to support VAST’s mission and activities.
+- Advisor meetings: VAST advisors will meet quarterly to support VAST’s mission and activities.

-- Steering committee meetings: The VAST Steering Committee will meet quarterly, or more often as activity warrants.
+- Steering committee meetings: The VAST Steering Committee will meet quarterly.

-- Working group meetings: VAST working group meetings will occur monthly, or as activity warrants.
+- Working group meetings: VAST working groups will meet monthly.

-- All hands meetings: VAST all hands meetings will occur every other month.
+- All hands meetings: VAST all hands meetings will occur annually.

 Most meetings will take place electronically (via telephone or video conference).
-One meeting each year will be face-to-face and coincide with HAI HELI-EXPO®.
+One meeting each year should be face-to-face and coincide with HAI HELI-EXPO®.

 - Call to order